zenpk/dorm-system/README.md

 ### Setup the message queue

-Kafka and ZooKeeper also run in Docker containers
+Kafka and ZooKeeper also run in Docker containers:

 ```shell
 cd scripts/docker_kafka